This document explains how a Conferences i/o web app can be embedded into an HTML iframe.

 This question has a complex answer because there are two potential forms of URLs in Conferences i/o.

-The first form is a standard Conferences i/o URL, what you would see if you browse to a Conferences i/o web application.
-For example, https://example.cnf.io/sessions/abcd (FYI - that link will not go anywhere, it’s just to visualize).
+The first form is a standard Conferences i/o URL, what a user would see in the browser for a Conferences i/o web application, such as https://example.cnf.io/sessions/abcd.

 The second form is a modified Conferences i/o URL that specifically triggers an “activation” process that gives the Conferences i/o iframe access to browser cookies.
-The modified form is identical to the standard form, except that “/iframe” is appended between the domain and the remainder of the request.
-For example, https://example.cnf.io/iframe/sessions/abcd.
+The modified form is identical to the standard form, except that “/iframe” is appended between the domain and the remainder of the request, like in https://example.cnf.io/iframe/sessions/abcd.

-If you need to collect identifying information (name, email, etc), if you’re using our “consent module”, if you’re using any kind of single sign-on integration, if you’re passing identifying information into Conferences i/o via the URL, or if you’re using our attendance tracking functionality — you must use the modified form of the Conferences i/o URL to trigger the activation process.
+Please note: The iframe URL must be used when collecting identifying information (name, email, etc), using the consent module, utilizing a single sign-on integration, passing identifying information into Conferences i/o via the URL, or using attendance tracking functionality.
 Please see Appendix A below for more information on the modified URL form that triggers an activation process.

 What does HTML iframe code look like?